InternityFoundation/Stackoverflowbots/README.md

 2. [JSAtStackOverflow.](https://twitter.com/JSAtStack)

-For getting consumerKey, consumerSecret ,accessKey, accessSecret from Twitter log on to [TwitterApps](https://apps.twitter.com)
+For getting consumerKey, consumerSecret ,accessKey, accessSecret from Twitter log on to [TwitterApps](https://apps.twitter.com).

+This app is powered by [InternityFoundation](http://www.internity.in/)

+Join our developer community [here](http://www.internity.in/) !